pancelor/pulleyclone/README.md

 option 2: clone project; open index.html; play in browser

+Controls:
+* move with wasd or arrow keys.
+* undo with z

 ## How to use the level editor

 * escape: toggles between the game and the editor